 - a.
 Gather information on student needs from families, teachers, administrators, other school staff and community organizations to inform the selection of strategies for student success - b.
-Share strategies that support student life-readiness and achievement with education partners - c.
-Consult with school counselors and other education and counseling professionals when questions of school counseling practice arise - d.
+Share strategies that support student life-readiness and achievement with families, teachers, administrators, teachers, school staff and community organizations - Consult with school counselors and other education and counseling professionals when questions of school counseling practice arise - d.
 Facilitate in-service training or workshops for families, administrators, other school staff, teachers or other education partners to share school counseling expertise

 B-SS 6.
-Collaborate with families, teachers, administrators and other education partners for student achievement and success
+Collaborate with families, teachers, administrators, other school staff and education partners for student achievement and success